 Winter in Armenia: Jermuk Snowman Festival and Ropeway

 This year the festival will be held in the town of Jermuk for already the sixth time.
 Usually taking place in mid-February, it attracts locals and visitors of the country, where both experiences snow artists and amateurs can co-create and have fun together participating in contests, games and the festivities around town.
 Here in Jermuk you can also try the ropeway, which takes you 2,480m high to two skiing roads at 1,450m and 1,550m.

 Winter in Armenia: Church Viewing Tour in Armenia

 It’s unimaginable to be able to see all Armenian churches in one trip, but to see a few, especially in winter, when they are covered in snow against the white landscape spreading to the horizon, fills you up with special charm and calm.
-When you stand in the endlessness of untouched white snow sparkling under the sun and listen to the church choir or the sermon, you can hear the history of this people.
+When you stand in the endlessness of untouched white snow sparkling under the sun and listen to the church choir or the sermon, you can hear the history of these people.
 Learn more about our next church viewing tour here.

 Winter in Armenia: Join the Snowflake Swirls with a Glass of Armenian Mulled wine